-Floodplains or wetlands: The proposed alternatives will not affect floodplain or wetland values because no prescribed fire ignition will take place in these areas Heavy equipment use in the floodplain/wetlands will be avoided and other impacts to floodplains/wetlands will be avoided through mitigation measures common to all alternatives, see mitigation measures common to all alternatives (Appendix 2).
+Floodplains or wetlands: The proposed alternatives will not affect floodplain or wetland values because no prescribed fire ignition will take place in these areas, but prescribed fire will be able to back into these areas naturally.
+Heavy equipment use in the floodplain/wetlands will be avoided and other impacts to floodplains/wetlands will be avoided through mitigation measures common to all alternatives, see mitigation measures common to all alternatives (Appendix 2).
 Additionally, wildfire incidence is very minimal further minimizing fire impacts to the park, therefore this topic was dismissed from further analysis.